codelucas/flask_reddit/README.md

 **flask_reddit** is an extendable + minimalist [Reddit](http://reddit.com) clone built with flask.

+We utilize:
-We utilize `nginx` as the HTTP server and `gunicon` as the wsgi serer.
+- `nginx` as the HTTP server
+- `gunicon` as the wsgi serer.
-We also use `MySQL` for our database and `flask-sqlalchemy` as our ORM.
+- `MySQL` for our database
+- `flask-sqlalchemy` as our ORM.
+- `virtualenv` emcompasses everything.

-We run everything in a `virtualenv` and make sure our service stays online with `supervisord` and thats pretty much it!
+- `supervisord` makes sure our service never crashes.

+And thats pretty much it!

 All of the configutations are in this repository.
 Deployment instructions will be out soon.